WHAT IS THE KNOWLEDGE OF THE DUTCH SOCIETY (KENNIS VAN DE NEDERLANDSE MAATSCHAPPIJ, KNM)?

 Who has to do the KNM exam?

 Everyone who is required to integrate in the Netherlands must do the examination component Knowledge of Dutch Society (KNM).
 KNM is a permanent component of the integration exam.
 Even if you are doing the State Examination NT2 (Programme I or II), you must take the KNM exam.
-In the overview below, you will see which components belong to each exam:

 You can read more about what you can expect from the Knowledge of Dutch Society (Kennis van de Nederlandse Maatschappij) exam on the page ‘What does the KNM exam involve?’.